-Prepare for a career in in adult correctional facilities with a Chemeketa Corrections Associate of Applied Science degree.
+Prepare for a career in community or incarcerated corrections with a Chemeketa Corrections Associate of Applied Science degree.

 topics Social Service

 If you are seeking an entry-level job in adult or juvenile correctional facilities, or preparing for a community corrections profession in the future, the Chemeketa Corrections Program is the course of study you are looking for.

 In the Corrections Associate of Applied Science Program you will spend most of class time participating in hands-on training, preparing for the day-to-day responsibilities of a corrections officer or parole and probation officer.
 You will also venture outside the classroom to tour facilities and meet with professionals working within the field of corrections.
 Upon completion, you will be ready for work as a municipal, county, state, or federal corrections officer as well as be exposed to the role of a parole and probation officer.
 You will learn about both the adult and juvenile corrections systems.

 You will learn how to work with individuals housed within correctional facilities (detention and treatment centers/jails/prisons), how different facilities function, best practices for applying restraints and conducting different types of searches, and how to employ ethical practices in all facets of the job.

 Corrections officers take on a wide variety of roles once they are in the field.
 Some of the career options include –